FyroxEngine/Fyrox/README.md

 ## How to build

-Add `rg3d-sound = "0.8.0"` to your Cargo.toml
-Supported Rust version is >= 1.38
+Add `rg3d-sound = "0.9.0"` to your Cargo.toml.
+Supported Rust version is >= 1.38.

 ## HRTF

 Library has full HRTF support, it uses HRIR spheres generated using [IRCAM](http://recherche.ircam.fr/equipes/salles/listen/) HRIR database.
-HRIR spheres are produced using small tool written in C++ - [hrir_sphere_builder](https://github.com/mrDIMAS/hrir_sphere_builder )
+HRIR spheres are produced using small tool written in C++ - [hrir_sphere_builder](https://github.com/mrDIMAS/hrir_sphere_builder ).
+It is very important to find HRTF that suits you because they're very individual and overall perception fully defined by use of correct HRTF.

-## Help needed
+## Contributions

-It would be great if someone make backend for macOS.
+Any contributions are very appreciated!
+Check `Issues` page to see how can you help project.

 ## License

 MIT

 ## References

+This library wouldn't have been ever created without work of these people.
+Thank you all!

 1. [Digital signal processing and filters](https://ccrma.stanford.edu/~jos/filters/)
 2. [Physical Audio Signal Processing](https://ccrma.stanford.edu/~jos/pasp/)